Stone space partitions indexed by a poset: Existence conditions

 (c) otherwise $R$ and $W$ will have more complex structures.

-We note that in cases (a) and (b) we can embed $W$ as a subset of the unit interval $[0,1]$, and by letting $Q=P\cup\{\top\}$, where $\top$ is an added top element, and letting $X_{\top}=[0,1]-W$, we obtain a trim $Q$-partition of the unit interval $[0,1]$. \end{rem}
+For cases (a) and (b), if also $W$ is compact, we can embed $W$ as a closed subset of the unit interval $[0,1]$, and by letting $Q=P\cup\{\top\}$, where $\top$ is an added top element, and letting $X_{\top}=[0,1]-W$, which is open and dense in $[0,1]$, we obtain a trim $Q$-partition of the unit interval $[0,1]$. \end{rem}

-Putting previous results together, we obtain the following: \begin{thm} Let $P$ be a countable poset.
-Then: